 POSSIBILITIES FOR WORKING IN NUTRITION

-Nutritional counselling is an ongoing process in which a person is guided and advised on dietary changes could be implemented to help make positive changes to someone’s lifestyle or health.
-A nutritional counsellor will provide people with information, educational materials on dietary recommendations and requirements and of course support them through, what can often be a difficult process of transition.
+Nutritional counselling is an ongoing process in which a person is guided and advised on dietary changes that could be implemented to help make positive changes to lifestyle or health.
+A nutritional counsellor provides information, educational materials on dietary recommendations and requirements and support through, what can often be a difficult process of transition.

-Working as a nutritional counsellor is very different to working as a nutritionist.
+Working as a nutritional counsellor is different to working as a nutritionist.
 To work as a nutritionist you need to study more of the human sciences, whereas to work as a nutritional counsellor you will work more with the people in a counselling capacity.
-We can offer courses which let you work in counselling with specialism in nutrition.
+We can offer courses which allow you to work in counselling with a specialisation in nutrition.
 You will gain the skills and knowledge to help people understand their ‘relationship’ with food.
-Nutritional counselling is ideal for someone going through a process of rehabilitation after weight loss through disease or for someone who is overweight or obese and in need to change their eating habits.
+Nutritional counselling is ideal for someone going through a process of rehabilitation after weight loss through disease or for someone who is overweight or obese and need to change their eating habits.

 Working as a Nutritional counsellor – work self-employed set up your own business and offer one-to-one counselling, group counselling, healthy eating workshops, healthy eating training packages; work for others in a community or public health environment; work in schools; in public education program; work with teenagers who have issues surrounding their image and self esteem; educate people in the power of food, its nutrients and how diet and lifestyle play a huge role in overall health.

-You may work as a weight loss consultant in health retreats, detox centres and spas; you may work in your own clinic or home or work alongside other modalities; there may be opportunities to work in schools or health centres in community health services and centres in rehabilitation.
+You may work as a nutrition or weight loss consultant in health retreats, fitness facilities, health food stores, detox centres and spas; you may work in your own clinic or home or work alongside other modalities; there may be opportunities to work in schools, community health centres and in rehabilitation facilities.

 This will vary depending on your working environment.
-If you work for yourself you may experience less of an income to start with and then build to a very lucrative career and client base.
+If you work for yourself you may experience less of an income to start with potential to build a lucrative career and client base.